kranthivp/Server_Log_File/README.md

 ## Problem Statement

-The task is to fetch data from a server log file, extract all email addresses along
+The task is to fetch the data from a server log file, extract all the email addresses along
-with their corresponding dates and upload this data into a user history database.
+with their corresponding dates and upload the data into a user history database.
 The goal is to ensure extracted data is clean, accurate and accessible for further analysis and historical tracking.

 ## Steps followed